alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 > **`IO<T>` does not remove the effect or decide how it should run.
 The indirection is the point: it makes the effectful computation explicit and keeps it suspended while those decisions are composed.**

-Once effects are represented as values, these operations let us assemble larger effectful programs from smaller ones.
+Once effects are represented as values, these operations become the small vocabulary that says how the larger computation proceeds.

 The teaching model has five central operations: